AmpersandTarski/documentation/intro.md

 # Welcome

 This is the documentation for Ampersand.
-The focus of this site is primarily on how to use it.
+The focus of this site is primarily on how to use this language and the software that supports it.

 <!---
 The purpose of the include here below is that the summary is printed at the front page.